skorpion8909/PasswordDB/README.md

 This is a simple project that I wrote for myself to have some of my credentials store safely.

-Current version is not well tested and some function is still missing for example deleting any account.

 <span id="anchor"></span>Simple use case example
 ---------------------------------------------